Muhammad-Alli/Portable-weather-station/README.md

 ## References

-Detailed references, datasheets, and circuit explanations are available in the included report (/Docs/Portable Weather Station_Project Report.pdf).
+Detailed references and explanations are available in the included report (/Docs/Portable Weather Station_Project Report.pdf).

 ---